-How to Sell a House with Structural Issues: a Comprehensive Guide
+How to Sell a House with Structural Issues: A Comprehensive Guide

 Being honest about your property’s state while highlighting its strengths and potential are important parts of marketing it well.
 In some situations, going after real estate owners who specialize in “fixer-uppers” can be helpful because they usually know how to deal with homes that need a lot of work.